Trump's pick for AG once questioned value of border wall

 Even if Barr does not embrace a sprawling border wall, there are other indications his immigration views won't depart much from the aggressive stance of the White House and of Sessions, whose Justice Department defended a travel ban that blocked arrivals from some Muslim-majority countries and backed a since-abandoned enforcement policy that separated children from parents at the border.

-Barr defended the legality of Trump's travel ban in a January 2017 Washington Post opinion piece, saying complaints that it was discriminatory were "baseless" since only a handful of countries were singled out and the criterion for their inclusion "was not that they were Muslim but that the risk of terrorist infiltration from these countries is especially high."
-He and other recent Republican attorneys general praised Sessions in a separate op-ed for "attacking the rampant illegality that riddled our immigration system."
+Barr defended the legality of Trump's travel ban in a February 2017 Washington Post opinion piece, saying complaints that it was discriminatory were "baseless" since only a handful of countries were singled out and the criterion for their inclusion "was not that they were Muslim but that the risk of terrorist infiltration from these countries is especially high."

+In addition, he and other recent Republican attorneys general praised Sessions in a separate op-ed for having "attacked the rampant illegality that riddled our immigration system."